 Near the end of her successful teaching career, Michelle had begun to work as a writing moderator for the Local Education Authority in Reading, Berkshire and was involved in working with teachers within Reading LEA regarding achieving a high standard of writing for more able writers in Primary School.
 She was lucky enough to work with Talk for Writing's Pie Corbett in a collaborative-schools 'Transforming Writing' three year project which aimed to raise standards in writing across many Primary Schools in Reading.

 Michelle is a member of the National Association of Writers in Education.
 As well as running Ink Wing Academy, she also works as Writer in Residence for Arts Care in the Western Health & Social Care Trust (mainly within the area of Mental Health).
-She also freelances as a Creative Writing & Poetry facilitator for The Pushkin Trust, The Verbal's StoryTeller Programme and Community Arts Partnership's ‘Poetry in Motion’ for Schools.
+She also freelances as a Creative Writing & Poetry facilitator for The Pushkin Trust and Community Arts Partnership's ‘Poetry in Motion’ for Schools.
+This year, Michelle became an accredited Talk for Writing teacher trainer to officially bring what she believes is the best literacy training to schools in Northern Ireland.

 Michelle is passionate about how storytellers, communicators and writers of any age grow a love for the process of writing.
 She fully embraces the belief that they should explore a theme and grow a bank of vocabulary and strong ideas around a subject, through exploration of excellent texts, film and images, to build an inner and outer scaffold to lean on as they get to grips with the complex nature of writing as a craft.
 This science of exploring, thinking and experimentation to gain confidence in one's ability to write is the core ethos behind her business: Explore.
 Believe.
 Write.